shm-unesp/ADELE/README.md

 The data are still available for non-commercial research under the following terms: (i) the Structural Health Monitoring (SHM) laboratory in the Department of Structural Engineering at the University of California San Diego and the SHM Lab at UNESP/Ilha Solteira should be acknowledged as the source of the data; (ii) in publications, relevant publications by members of the SHM Lab at UCSD and SHM Lab at UNESP/Ilha Solteira should be cited; (iii) this benchmark should be cited as ADELE.

-This dataset was used in this paper:
+This dataset was used in these publications:

 <li>Villani LG, da Silva S, Cunha A, Todd MD.
 On the detection of a nonlinear damage in an uncertain nonlinear beam using stochastic Volterra series.
 Structural Health Monitoring.
 2020;19(4):1137-1150. doi:10.1177/1475921719876086</li><br>